MEET OUR BOARD MEMBERS

 A Director of the District is anyone who has been elected or appointed to serve on a conservation district board.
 To ensure that there is proper representation, each district is divided into legally defined zones.
 Directors are then elected or appointed for those zones.
 By statute ORS 568.560, a seven-member board must have five zone director positions and two at-large positions.
 Each Director is elected by the registered voters of the district to serve a four-year term.

-Director Roles & Responsibilites
+Director Roles & Responsibilities

 • Serve as a conservation district spokesperson